JamesYFC/SUSMachine/README.md

 - `OnLateUpdate`
 - `OnEvents` (when events are enabled)

-A StateMachine can contain a state behaviour for each member of the states enum, plus `AnyState`, whose actions and transitions are called before any specific state.
+A StateMachine can contain a state behaviour for each member of the states enum, plus `AnyState`, whose actions are called before any specific state.
+AnyState's transitions take lower priority than a specific state behaviour's transitions.

 ```cs
 var fsm = new StateMachine<States>